IFAKA/opd/README.md

 Chinese: only read and write. ebook, paper, pen.
 Sudoku: can i write it down with a pen in a book.
 Mini Drawing: i need a book and pen.
-Go: i like but i don't want to play it online. wed
+Go: i like but i don't want to play it online.
+Thu
 Walk: due the insecurity i have to go to downtown,
 i can use the free bus card to do it.
 Mon, Wed, Fri